SlimerDude/afDuvet/readme.md

 `Duvet` provides a means to inject HTML into you web page after its been rendered, but before it is streamed to the browser.

-`Duvet` also provides a wrapper around [RequireJS](http://requirejs.org/) giving you clean dependency management for your Javascript libraries.
+`Duvet` is a wrapper around [RequireJS](http://requirejs.org/), giving you clean dependency management for your Javascript libraries.

+`Duvet` also gives you a simple means of executing Fantom code in your web browser!

 #### Why Duvet?